000600/StrokeClassifier/README.md

 ## The Dataset
 The dataset can be found at this link: https://www.kaggle.com/datasets/jillanisofttech/brain-stroke-dataset.
 Credit for the dataset collection goes to **whxna-0615**, **stpete_ishii**, and others on *Kaggle*.
 It describes whether or not a person will have a stroke (encoded as 0 or 1) based on multiple factors, including:
 - Age
-- Hypertension (0 : no pateint hypertension, 1 : hypertension within patient)
+- Hypertension (0 : no patient hypertension, 1 : hypertension within patient)
 - Average glucose level
 - Body mass index (BMI)
 - Smoking status